Mixed Models Tutorial: Contrast Coding

 The levels were sorted such that these contrasts map onto four a priori hypotheses; in other words, they are theoretically motivated pairwise comparisons.
 The motivation also encompasses theoretically motivated interactions with Sex.
 The order of levels can also be explicitly specified during contrast construction.
 This is very useful if levels are in a different order in the dataframe.
 We recommend the explicit specification to increase transparency of the code.

-The statistical disadvantage of SeqDiffCoding is that the contrasts are not orthogonal, that is the contrasts are correlated.
+The statistical disadvantage of sequential difference coding is that the contrasts are not orthogonal, that is the contrasts are correlated.
 This is obvious from the fact that levels 2, 3, and 4 are all used in two contrasts.
 One consequence of this is that correlation parameters estimated between neighboring contrasts (e.g., 2-1 and 3-2) are difficult to interpret.
 Usually, they will be negative because assuming some practical limitation on the overall range (e.g., between levels 1 and 3), a small “2-1” effect “correlates” negatively with a larger “3-2” effect for mathematical reasons.

 Obviously, the tradeoff between theoretical motivation and statistical purity is something that must be considered carefully when planning the analysis.